TITLES AND

 "The Black Sheep" (01/14/62):

 Timmy and Lassie chase down a lost black lamb after the driver of the truck he escaped from says the boy may keep him if he can find him.
-The sheep, named Blackie, becomes his 4H project, but runs away and hides in an immigrant man's flock just before the county fair.
-Shepherd: Nestor Paiva.
+Timmy throws himself into the raising of the troublesome little sheep, whom he's named Blackie, to become his 4H project, but just before the county fair, Blackie panicks and flees during a thunderstorm, hiding in a Hispanic shepherd's flock.
+When Timmy tries to take Blackie home, the shepherd insists he has ten black sheep and Blackie is one of them.
+Lassie must find his lost black sheep before they can have Blackie back.
+Antonio: Nestor Paiva.

 "The Partnership" (01/21/62):